 Question: First, I want to thank you very much for your lecture.
 And the first question is about what you said about France.
-So I guess that what is going on there in terms of cultural dressing—probably local people from Islamic culture who are living there in France, they show loyalty, and they also at the same time protest against Western civilization in a little bit of an aggressive way.
+So I guess that what is going on there in terms of cultural dressing – probably local people from Islamic culture who are living there in France, they show loyalty, and they also at the same time protest against Western civilization that is a little bit aggressive.
 This is the first of my considerations.
 And the second consideration is that now, on the other hand, we have the other trend in Muslim countries where we have revolutions.
 Maybe it is possible to say that now we have a democratization process in these countries.
 And so, in terms of these last events, what can you say?
 Maybe the Islamic world very soon will change a great deal.

 Host: If possible, not very elaborate, because we have a shortage of time.

 Alex: In terms of the customs within society – for instance, of the women covering their face or not covering the face – as I said, one can look at it from one point of view, that the authorities are afraid that some sort of terrorist might dress up as a woman, covering their face with a veil, and cause problems.
 So one can understand their concern.
 On the other hand, it’s highly offensive to women of that culture to not wear a veil.
 So it seems as though some compromise is necessary on both sides.